tanbro/redis_func_cache/README.md

     factory=lambda: Redis.from_url("redis://"),
     handler=ObjectStorageOffload(),
 )

+# Or override per decorated function:
+@cache.decorate(handler=OtherHandler())
+def other_func(...): ...
 ```

 The library never learns about object storage: it sees a small value on write and a final value on read.
-Exceptions raised by a handler propagate to the caller — the library provides no retry or fallback policy; that belongs to the handler.
-See the design note [`docs/design/hander.md`](docs/design/hander.md) for the full specification, including mode interaction and non-goals.
+Exceptions raised by a handler propagate to the caller — the library performs no runtime validation and provides no retry, fallback, or error counting; the type annotations are the contract, and reliability belongs entirely to the handler.
+See the design note [`docs/design/handler.md`](docs/design/handler.md) for the full specification, including mode interaction and non-goals.

 ### Handling Non-Serializable Arguments